zacharied/AhkPedal/README.md

 ## Usage

 Place the `AhkPedal.ahk` file in your [library directory](https://autohotkey.com/docs/Functions.htm#lib).
-This brings the `AhkPedal` class into scope.
+Then, include it with `#include <AhkPedal>` This brings the `AhkPedal` class into scope.
 When instantiating a new `AhkPedal`, you may use the optional parameter `allowRelease` to define whether button release events are handled in addition to the normal button press events.
 By default, it is `true`.
-If you encounter issues like the foot pedal becoming unresponsive if you release it too quickly, try setting it to `false`.
+If you encounter issues like the foot pedal becoming unresponsive if you release it too quickly after a press, try setting it to `false`.

 After creating the `AhkPedal`, you may use its method `SetHandler` to register a new pedal handler.
 Its first argument is the (zero-based) index of